 The number of Haitians facing food insecurity has more than doubled in the past year due to the continuing natural disasters that continue to plague the country such as the 2016 Hurricane Matthew.
 More than a third of the country is being put into greater poverty and hunger.
 WCF is sponsoring a food and nutrition program for needy children in two partner locations in Port-au-Prince and Jacmel.
 WCF has in the past sponsored medical clinics, earthquake disaster relief, and business development projects with our partners.

-WCF is in the process of launching the Haiti Life Center, a permanent community center designed to provide job skills to members of disadvantaged communities in partnership with our partner Caribbean Grace Tabernacle (CGT), founded and led by Haitian national Elsie Lherisson in Port-Au-Prince since 1996.
+WCF launched the Haiti Life Center in January 2019, a permanent community center designed to provide job skills to members of disadvantaged communities in partnership with our partner Caribbean Grace Tabernacle (CGT), founded and led by Haitian national Elsie Lherisson in Port-Au-Prince since 1996.
+Our initial pilot classes taught Level 1 ESL (English as a Second Language) and Computer Class (Microsoft Windows and Microsoft Office).

 English has become the universal language for the Internet and business in general.
 Proficiency in English is now highly valued and in much demand in Haiti, a French and Creole speaking nation situated very near English-speaking America, Canada and other English speaking Caribbean countries.